Skip to main

 Eligibility

-Tracks 1 and 2 of the TEK Faculty Fellows program seek regular full-time faculty (e.g. tenure-track, tenured, lecturers, clinical) who are interested in:
+The TEK Faculty Fellows program seeks regular full-time faculty (e.g. tenure-track, tenured, lecturers, clinical) who are interested in:

 Criteria for selection

 The TEK Faculty Fellows program aims to build cohorts of faculty representing a wide range of disciplines in teaching and learning environments at UK.
-In addition, we are looking for applications that articulate the following:
+In addition, we are looking for applications that can provide the following:

 Track 1:

 • A clear sense of how the course will be co-developed and team taught with one or more colleagues from different disciplines (You will need to identify collaborators in your application).
-A clear idea of the critical problem, topic, or opportunity important to Kentucky (and beyond) that the course will investigate from a transdisciplinary perspective A plan for integrating community and/or workforce experts
+A clear idea of the critical problem or opportunity important to Kentucky (and beyond) that the course will investigate from a transdisciplinary perspective

 • Alignment between curricular design and TEK Student Learning Outcomes (e.g., topics, skills, learning activities, assessments)